silverbulletmd/silverbullet/docs/API/editor.md

 `editor.getViewableExtensions()`

-Returns the file extensions that have a document editor registered, i.e. the documents this client can actually open.
+Returns the file extensions claimed by explicitly registered document editors.
 Extensions carry no leading dot.
-Which editors are loaded depends on the plugs installed, so this is a property of the client rather than of the space.
+Built-in text and media fallbacks are not included; use `editor.getDocumentCapabilities` to determine whether the client can open particular documents.

 **Returns:**